 All other off-campus semester programs and opportunities fall into the Field Study category.
-Students work with their faculty committees to devise a field study (international or domestic) most applicable to the student's concentration.
+Students work with their faculty committees to devise a program (international or domestic) most applicable to the student's concentration.
 This may mean enrollment in an overseas university or with a study abroad program provider.
 It might also take the form of a self-designed semester of field research or internship.
-Academic credit will apply to your course of study; however, your committee and advisor's consent is still necessary.
-The GEO offers extensive advising and resource support to assist students in identifying international field study opportunities.
+To participate, students apply through the Center for Academic Support and Advising (CASA) and pay a field study fee equivalent to one-third of a Hampshire semester's tuition plus the costs of the program.

 Winter and Summer Options:

 These intensive international or domestic courses are designed by Hampshire faculty around a particular area of study, and are a great way to enhance one's academic program or explore a new area of interest.
 Most programs are open to Hampshire and non-Hampshire students who are in good academic and disciplinary standing.
 To participate, students apply though the global education office and pay a program fee.